bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

   - top_level/*
 ```

-Thus no files directly in `top_level` as well as any of its subfolders will be namespaced (that is, no `TopLevel` module will be implied).
+Thus no files directly in `top_level` as well as any of its immediate subfolders will be namespaced (that is, no `TopLevel` module will be implied).

 ## Creating a Gem